Savitar608/Legends-Monsters-and-Heroes/README.md

 1. **Start New Game**: Launch the application and select "Start New Game".
 2. **Load Game**: Select "Load Game" to resume a saved session.
+3. **Delete Saved Game**: Select "Delete Saved Game" to remove an existing save file.
-3. **Select Difficulty**: Choose between Normal (Standard) and Hard (Revive with rewards) modes.
+4. **Select Difficulty**: Choose between Normal (Standard) and Hard (Revive with rewards) modes.
-3. **World Setup**: Enter the desired dimensions for the game board (e.g., 8x8).
+5. **World Setup**: Enter the desired dimensions for the game board (e.g., 8x8).
-4. **Party Creation**: Select 1 to 3 heroes to form your party.
+6. **Party Creation**: Select 1 to 3 heroes to form your party.
-5. **Exploration**: Navigate the board, avoid inaccessible areas, and find markets.
+7. **Exploration**: Navigate the board, avoid inaccessible areas, and find markets.
-6. **Combat**: Encounter monsters on common tiles and engage in turn-based battles.
+8. **Combat**: Encounter monsters on common tiles and engage in turn-based battles.
-7. **Progression**: Defeat monsters to gain XP and Gold.
+9. **Progression**: Defeat monsters to gain XP and Gold.
 Level up to increase stats and buy better gear at markets.

 ## Design Principles
 - **Object-Oriented Design**: Uses inheritance, polymorphism, encapsulation, and abstraction.